What is Remote Patient Monitoring?

 How much does Medicare reimburse for 99454?

-Providers can get paid for their Remote Patient Monitoring work by using the right CPT Codes.
-For CPT Code 99454, monthly billing for supplying devices and monitoring patients, the primary physician or clinician of the patient must order the devices.
-The primary physician or clinician also needs to provide invoices for the cost of the devices and services related to the devices.
+For CPT Code 99454 the primary physician or clinician caring forthe patient must order the devices and provide invoices for the cost of the devices and services related to the devices.
 CPT Code 99454 requires 16 days of patient data readings during a 30 day billing period.

 CPT Code 99457

-compensates for time spent monitoring physiologic parameters (weight blood pressure, pulse oximetry, and respirator flow rate, for example).
-This comes in at about 20 minutes per calendar month and can earn providers $736 per patient annually.
+compensates for time spent monitoring biometrics such as weight, blood pressure, pulse oximetry, and respirator flow rate.
+This code can be billed at 20 minutes per calendar month, leading to approximately $736 in reimbursements per patient annually.

 CPT Code 99458